 Example of a possible Workflow with M.E.L.
 Note the two different errors using different workflows, but both running through M.E.L.
 The optimal workflow will vary for each team, and likely not look like this.

 By default, M.E.L. has four built-in Logging Providers:

-Debug: Writes log messages to the debug output window, useful for having them show up in an IDE (like Visual Studio) but not the normal console output.
+Debug: Writes log messages to the debug output window, useful for having them show up in an IDE (like Visual Studio).
+A good choice when first working on an application locally.

-EventSource: Writes log messages to an event source (log file).
+EventSource: Writes log messages to an event source.
 On Windows, it creates messages with Event Tracing for Windows.

 EventLog: Works for Windows only, writes log messages to view in the Windows Event Viewer.
 Appropriate for some desktop applications.

 None of these would be considered a logging provider for outputting logs to a centralized server.
 Instead, they each have different output targets for local logging.

 M.E.L. was also designed to work with custom logging providers.
 This enables developers to use a provider like Serilog, NLog, or even access complete centralized logging systems like Loupe (which FYI you can still use with NLog and Serilog if you want).

 By setting the output target to a central server, you can create a centralized logging architecture accessible to any team working on your application.